crz81/crz81/README.md

 - 👋 Hi, I’m @crz81
 -
-- 🌱 I’m currently learning Linux and Python absolutely newby
+- 🌱 I’m currently interrested in Osint and computer networks ^^
-- 📫 How to reach me / Just write me here :D
+- 📫 How to reach me / find me on IRC (hackint) oder just write here

 <!---
 crz81/crz81 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.